geofffranks/spruce/README.md

 - To prepend the data to an existing array, ensure that the first element in the new array is `(( prepend ))`
 - To merge the two arrays together (each index of the new array will be merged into the original, additionals appended), ensure that the first element in the new array is `(( inline ))`
+- To merge two arrays of maps together (using a specific key for identifying like objects), ensure that the first element in the new array is either `(( merge ))` or `(( merge on <key>`.
+The first merges using `name` as the key to determine like objects in the array elements.
+The second is used to customize which key to use.
+See [Merging Arrays of Maps](#mapmerge) for an example.
 - To completely replace the array, don't do anything special - just make the new array what you want it to be!

 ### Hmm..
 How about auto-calculating resource pool sizes, and static IPs?